CentroDL/godot/w09/d05/student/hogwarts_app/readme.md

 Hogwarts has lost all its magic and now NOTHING WORKS!

 As a member of Dumbledore's Army it's up to YOU to correct all the errors so that this app runs properly.

+> Reparo!

 ## Setup

-Start by creating a database and running `rake db:seed`
+Start by creating a database and running `rake db:seed`.

 Then run `rails s` and correct all the errors as you go along.